 If my subconscious is operating like this all the time, no wonder I get so scared.
 It was as if someone had pulled back the curtain a fraction and given me a glimpse at what my mind gets up to when it’s left alone.

 After that, I just let go.
 I stopped trying to be ok and I looked fear straight in the face and stopped running.

 Related: Yoga Inversions for Beginners

-I took a picture on my phone of me as I really am – wild hair, no make up, no filter – and I was ok with what I saw.
-I spent my days sitting reading books that interest me and trying to avoid scrolling through my phone.
+I took a picture on my phone of me as I really am – wild hair, no make-up, no filter – and I was ok with what I saw.
+I spent my days sitting and reading books that interest me and trying to avoid scrolling through my phone.
 I noted the pure pleasure of reading things that spark my interest.

 Perhaps this sounds like hokum.
 But, as I sat on the final night in a hot tub, water lit up by the moon and watching the stars appear one by one – I whooped and shouted into the massive sky.
 I’ve never felt more connected, or grounded.

 This retreat changed me profoundly.
 Not because I can finally do a head stand or get my head a little nearer the floor in my forward fold.
 But because I started to do the utterly impossible – to like myself.
 Timidly at first – but I think it’s the beginning of a beautiful friendship.